Artemisia tridentata: Ecology

-Several major threats exist to sage brush ecosystems, including human settlements, conversion to agricultural land, livestock grazing, invasive plant species, wildfires, and climate change.
-The cattle industry burns large areas of sagebrush habitat to make way for grazing animals.
+Several major threats exist to sage brush ecosystems, including human settlements, conversion to agricultural land, invasive plant species, wildfires, and climate change.
 Due to large periods of time where sagebrush was the primary shrub, many species have become adapted to this habitat.
 The burning of the shrubs leads to habitat loss of many species and can be very detrimental to the ecosystem as a whole.
 Furthermore, the destruction of native grasses and forbs by grazing and fire creates conditions where invasive plants colonize the area.
 The invasive species which has destroyed the largest amount of sagebrush habitat is cheatgrass (Bromus tectorum).
 Since its accidental introduction in the 1890s, cheatgrass has radically altered the native shrub ecosystem by replacing indigenous vegetation, and by creating a fire cycle that is too frequent to allow sagebrush to re-establish itself.
-Sagebrush is not fire-tolerant and relies on wind-blown seeds from outside the burned area for re-establishment.
-Some tree species have also been encroaching on big sagebrush habitat.
-For example, in the Warner Mountains in California white fir (Abies concolor) has been out-competing big sagebrush.
+Sagebrush lacks fire tolerance and relies on wind-blown seeds from outside the burned area for re-establishment.
+Some tree species have also encroached on big sagebrush habitat.
+For example, in the late 20th century, Abies concolor (white fir) was out-competing big sagebrush in Warner Mountains in California.

-Toxicity
+Galls

-The plant's oils are toxic to the liver and digestive system of humans if taken internally, so care must be taken during any form of internal use.
-Generally, toxic symptoms will subside 24–48 hours after ingesting the plant.
+This species is host to the following insect induced galls: